top of page

 WHO YOU ARE

-• Education: Bachelor's or graduate degree in Food Science, Agricultural Engineering, Culinary Arts, or a related field; and/or
+• Education: Bachelor's or graduate degree in Food Science, Agricultural Engineering, Culinary Arts, or a related field

 • Experience: 3+ years management experience in food processing or food system operations